-DUEL_SIMULATION, a C++ program which simulates N instances of a duel between two players.
+duel_simulation, a C++ code which simulates N instances of a duel between two players.

 Player A fires at player B, and hits with a probability of A_ACCURACY.
 If Player A misses, then Player B fires at Player A, hitting with a probability of B_ACCURACY.